How to choose the right material for your retail display

 Wood, metal, plastic, glass, ... the material of point-of-purchase (POP) or retail display influence shoppers in many ways.
 When you are considering a POP display solution you need to think about the suitability of material to use.

 Flex your creative muscles

 To succeed in the hubbub of shopping, material options allow to highlight your brand among others, and to anchor memorable images in the minds of your customers!

 Your display is the expression of your creative imagination.
 Material can deliver a desired visual experience or bring a touch of authenticity.
 They can convey quality, value, emotions and meaning.

 Some material represents wealth, extravagance or power.
 Others indulgence and desire, or purity and eco-friendly.
 A detail of the packaging can be inspiring to add to the overall look.

 A well-chosen material mix, accorded with the DNA of the brand, immerses the shopper in the product universe.
 Whether the product is medium, high-end or luxury, material options and colors make displays effective.
 These details create a coherent image to the target audience.

 The general perception is that the more durable a material is the more it tends to cost – with cardboard usually the cheapest, followed by plastic, wood, and then metal.
 The reality is more complex, as it depends upon the function and desired lifetime, what production processes it need to go through, how easy it is to assemble, ...

 When calculating expenses look first at what is needed according to the creative briefing, and not just the cost associated with the raw material.

-The key being distinctive, imaginative choice of material will help you to meet a number of less emotional, more technical objectives, such as how long you need a display for, without any major repairs being necessary.
+The key being distinctive, imaginative material options will help you to meet a number of less emotional, more technical objectives, such as how long you need a display for, without any major repairs being necessary.

 Temporary or promotional POP displays, sometimes referred to as cardboard displays, are used as part of short-term events, such as weekly sales promotions.
 They wear down relatively quickly and are easily damaged.
 They are designed to present the promotion and dramatize the offer over short periods of time.